 and stitch the opposing seam allowances together for 1-2cm:

-Now you can turn the sleeve through, and the hem lies automatically in place, although being a one piece sleeve with only one seam, some additional catching will be required by hand:
+Now you can turn the sleeve through, and the hem folds automatically in place because of the hem tack.
+If you are sewing a one piece sleeve with a single seam, some additional catchstitching might be required by hand:

-The next step is to attach the lining to the armhole at the shoulder seam and underarm.
+The next step is to attach the lining to the armhole, this is done at both the shoulder seam and underarm.

-Reach in between the lining and shell up to the shoulder, and pinch the sleeve seam allowances together at the shoulder point:
+Reach in between the lining and coat body up to the shoulder, and pinch both sleeve seams together at the shoulder point:

-Still holding them together, draw them out the bottom:
+Still holding them together, draw them out through the hem:

-Cut a 4cm piece of cotton tape, and sew it to the sleeve seam allowance at the shoulder seam of the shell:
+Cut a 4cm piece of cotton tape, and sew it to the sleeve seam allowance at the shoulder seam of the coat body:

-and sew the other end to the seam allowance of the lining – there will be a 2cm link between the two layers:
+and sew the other end to the seam allowance of the lining – this forms a 2cm link between the two layers:

-Now reach in and pinch the lining and shell underarms together and draw them out through the hem:
+Now reach in and pinch the lining and body underarms together and draw them out through the hem:

-Lay the seam allowances of the lower armhole together, with the side seams of the shell facing the side seams of the lining:
+Lay the seam allowances of the lower armhole together, with the side seams of the body facing the side seams of the lining: